rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 Dis-order by [@jkhelsing] is a short sokoban-esque puzzle game made in 72 hours for MiniJam 100.
-In Dis-order you're making chaos instead of order, you win when there are are no patterns or order in the level.
+In Dis-order you're making chaos instead of order, you win when there are no patterns or order in the level.

 It's made using [Bevy][dis-order-bevy] and uses [bevy_smud][bevy_smud] for shape rendering, and a compute pass for the [particle